UltimateTournament/ArcadeThirdPartyDocs/docs/before-you-begin/integration-requirements.md

 Therefore, when the game client is loaded, it should start the game without additional required interaction from the player.
 At this time the slip has already been created, and the game server provisioned for this session.
 A countdown timer is acceptable, but should be synced with the server.

-Whether you connect to a game server is dependent on the game mode, see [Free to Play/Practice Mode](#free-to-playpractice-mode)

 ## Low Resource Requirements

 The game should not require lots of CPU or memory to run.
 A good litmus test is that the game can run well on a mobile browser.